microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0/New-MgEducationSchool.md

           - `[Messages <IMicrosoftGraphMessage[]>]`: The messages in a mailbox or folder.
 Read-only.
 Nullable.
           - `[MobilePhone <String>]`: The primary cellular telephone number for the user.
           - `[MySite <String>]`: The URL for the user's personal site.
+          - `[Oauth2PermissionGrants <IMicrosoftGraphOAuth2PermissionGrant[]>]`:
+            - `[Id <String>]`: Read-only.
+            - `[ClientId <String>]`: The id of the client service principal for the application which is authorized to act on behalf of a signed-in user when accessing an API.
+Required.
+Supports $filter (eq only).
+            - `[ConsentType <String>]`: Indicates if authorization is granted for the client application to impersonate all users or only a specific user.
+AllPrincipals indicates authorization to impersonate all users.
+Principal indicates authorization to impersonate a specific user.
+Consent on behalf of all users can be granted by an administrator.
+Non-admin users may be authorized to consent on behalf of themselves in some cases, for some delegated permissions.
+Required.
+Supports $filter (eq only).
+            - `[PrincipalId <String>]`: The id of the user on behalf of whom the client is authorized to access the resource, when consentType is Principal.
+If consentType is AllPrincipals this value is null.
+Required when consentType is Principal.
+            - `[ResourceId <String>]`: The id of the resource service principal to which access is authorized.
+This identifies the API which the client is authorized to attempt to call on behalf of a signed-in user.
+            - `[Scope <String>]`: A space-separated list of the claim values for delegated permissions which should be included in access tokens for the resource application (the API).
+For example, openid User.Read GroupMember.Read.All.
+Each claim value should match the value field of one of the delegated permissions defined by the API, listed in the publishedPermissionScopes property of the resource service principal.
           - `[OfficeLocation <String>]`: The office location in the user's place of business.
           - `[OnPremisesDistinguishedName <String>]`: Contains the on-premises Active Directory distinguished name or DN.
 The property is only populated for customers who are synchronizing their on-premises directory to Azure Active Directory via Azure AD Connect.
 Read-only.
           - `[OnPremisesDomainName <String>]`: Contains the on-premises domainFQDN, also called dnsDomainName synchronized from the on-premises directory.
 The property is only populated for customers who are synchronizing their on-premises directory to Azure Active Directory via Azure AD Connect.
 Read-only.